semantic-release-action/github-actions/README.md

 ## What's in it for me?

-This action encapsulates a semantic-release installation and configuration, so your repository only has to focus on the business-logic of your GitHub Action.
+This action encapsulates a semantic-release installation and configuration, so your repository only has to focus on the business logic of your GitHub Action.

 The default configuration will: